Hiram Discusses Artistic Journey & Music at Wonder Valley Experimental Festival 16 | Interview Transcript

 I thought it would be interesting to transcribe the conversation and see how it holds up.
 Check out the full interview transcription below, and let me know what you think.
 Thanks for reading!

-MATTHEW HIRAM INTERVIEW TRANSCRIPTION for Wonder Valley Experimental Festival #16
+Artist Interview: Hiram for Wonder Valley Experimental Festival

 WVE: Hi, this is Mark Soden for Wonder Valley Experimental Virtual Edition.
 I'm here with Matthew from Hiram.